legopitstop/Update_Checker/README.md

 # Update Checker
-This project is being worked on, check back to know when everything is all ready to go!
+What does the update checker do?
+The update checker will check to see if the current mod you have installed is up to date or is out of date using the JSON file provided in the URL.
+If you have any questions join my discord server [Official Legopitstop Discord](https://legopitstop.weebly.com/discord.html) and chat via the `#🟢│update-checker` channel.

-- The main page can be found [update-checker.html](https://legopitstop.github.io/Update_Checker/update-checker.html)
+- The main page can be found [update-checker.html](https://legopitstop.github.io/Update_Checker/update-checker.html) (viewing the page without a updateJSONURL does make things funky, see the [Example Pages](#Example_Pages) instead. )
 - The generator page can be found [update-checker-generator.html](https://legopitstop.github.io/Update_Checker/update-checker-generator.html)

 ## Example Pages